j2m6lz5n/joy-of-code/posts/sveltekit-routing/sveltekit-routing.md

 {% img src="routing.webp" alt="SvelteKit routing" %}

 The routes are defined inside a `src/routes` folder.
-Each directory inside the `routes` folder can have or more route files using the `+` prefix.
+Each directory inside the `routes` folder can have one or more route files using the `+` prefix.

 To define a page in SvelteKit you use a `+page.svelte` file which becomes a route that maps to a URL.